vitistack/common/docs/crds.md

 `vitistacks.vitistack.io/v1alpha1`

 Complete infrastructure stack definition combining all components.
+This is a cluster-scoped resource that represents a datacenter or availability zone.

 **Short Name**: `vs`